The five member isles of the Netherlands Antilles - Curaçao, Bonaire, St. Eustacia,

 Union, of which the Netherlands Antilles form a distant, but integral part.

-Curaçao’s biggest draws are its location outside the hurricane belt, its sun blessed nude
+Curaçao’s biggest draws include its sun blessed nude

-beaches, dazzling casinos and exquisite Dutch colonial architecture.
+beaches, some dazzling casinos and exquisite Dutch colonial architecture.

 Gays and Lesbians are truly welcome at all resorts in the Dutch Islands.
 Same sex